MORYX-Industry/application-developer-training/chapter-2-drivers.md

 }
 ```

-In order to recognize, when an input changed, subscribe to that in  `OnInitialize` and when the driver is set.
-If you don't also subscribe to the event in the setter of the driver, you always have to restart the system after changing the driver of a cell.
+In order to recognize, when an input changes, subscribe to that in  `OnInitialize` and when the driver is set.
+If you don't also subscribe to the event in the setter of the driver, you will always have to restart the system after changing the driver of a cell.

 ```cs
 private IInOutDriver<bool,bool> _driver;